microsoft/azure-devops-auth-samples/Device_Profile_Sample/README.md

 ## Sample Application

-This buildable sample will walk you through the steps to create a client-side console application which uses ADAL to authenticate a user via the [Device Profile flow](https://azure.microsoft.com/en-us/resources/samples/active-directory-dotnet-deviceprofile/?v=17.23h) and returns a JSON string containing all VSTS identity data for the authenticated user.
+This buildable sample will walk you through the steps to create a client-side console application which uses ADAL to authenticate a user via the [Device Profile flow](https://azure.microsoft.com/en-us/resources/samples/active-directory-dotnet-deviceprofile/?v=17.23h) and returns a JSON string containing all account team project data viewable by the authenticated user.

 ## Step 1: Clone or download vsts-auth-samples repository